Weekly Announcements

 U.S. (“Samaria”)

-BLESSINGS AT YSLETA LUTHERAN MISSION (EL PASO/JUAREZ) IN MARCH
+BLESSINGS AT YSLETA LUTHERAN MISSION (EL PASO/JUAREZ)

 613 Food Baskets helped feed 1,597 individuals; 208 men and 469 women at the Detention Center received God's Word; 31 Servant Event participants dedicated 1,240 hours to build houses for young families; 3 Houses Built; 4-day VBS in KM30 had 60 kids attending; 12 Baptisms and 2 Confirmations celebrated at Santisima Trinidad; OGT delivery of medical supplies, clothing, baby diapers, and other resources received 3rd week of March 28 volunteers gave 796 hours